JMGO N1S Ultimate Projector Review

 Hisense C2 Ultra

-The Hisense C2 Ultra is better than the JMGO N1S Ultimate, mainly due to it being more accurate right out-of-the-box.
+The Hisense C2 Ultra is better than the JMGO N1S Ultimate, mainly because it's more accurate right out of the box.
 The Hisense also supports Dolby Vision and HDR10+, while the JMGO is limited to HDR10.
-Otherwise, the two units are neck and neck in terms of image quality.
-The JMGO is a bit smaller, making it easy to carry around with you, but the Hisense has a 1.67x optical zoom, making it easier to get the image you want when setting it up.
+Otherwise, the two units are neck-and-neck in terms of image quality.
+The JMGO is a bit smaller, making it easy to carry around, but the Hisense has a 1.67x optical zoom, making it easier to get the image you want when setting it up.

 XGIMI Horizon S Max

 Choosing between the XGIMI Horizon S Max or the JMGO N1S Ultimate depends on what you value most: brightness or accuracy?
-The XGIMI is the more accurate of the two units and is also easier to calibrate.
-In turn, the JMGO is noticeably brighter than the XGIMI, but it's not accurate out-of-the-box.
+The XGIMI is more accurate than the other unit and is also easier to calibrate.
+In turn, the JMGO is noticeably brighter than the XGIMI, but it's not accurate out of the box.
 The kicker, however, is the XGIMI's Dolby Vision support; the JMGO is limited to just HDR10.
 Overall, the XGIMI is a bit better, but you should probably just get the cheapest one you can find.

 How We Test Projectors